 Address: 1040 Fair Street, Atlanta, GA 30314

-Raising Expectations: As a non-profit youth development organization that has served the Atlanta community for over 14 years, Raising Expectations has positively impacted the lives of numerous children and youth throughout the city of Atlanta with extensive services designed to develop their academic, social and civic abilities.
+As a nonprofit youth development organization that has served the Atlanta community for over 14 years, Raising Expectations has positively impacted the lives of numerous children and youth throughout the city of Atlanta with extensive services designed to develop their academic, social and civic abilities.

-Kipp Strive: As Atlanta Public School’s second KIPP (Knowledge is Power Program) school, KIPP STRIVE Academy is uniquely positioned to increase the academic achievement, college preparedness and college acceptance rates of Atlanta’s students.
-KIPP STRIVE Academy equips students with the tools necessary to excel in competitive colleges and professional careers.
-KIPP STRIVE Academy students achieve Success Through Rigorous Instruction, Virtue, and Enrichment.
+As Atlanta Public School’s second KIPP (Knowledge is Power Program) school, KIPP WAYS Primary is uniquely positioned to increase the academic achievement, college preparedness and college acceptance rates of Atlanta’s students.
+KIPP WAYS Primary equips students with the tools necessary to excel in competitive colleges and professional careers.
+KIPP WAYS Primary students achieve success through rigorous instruction, virtue, and enrichment.

 Address: 500 Whitehall Terrace SW, Atlanta, GA 30312